Search This Site

 A power supply will normally have multiple types of connections...

-• Main Power Connection - this is the connection that provides the main power connection to your motherboard.
-Until recently this was a 20 pin power connection, but has recently been upgraded to a 24 pin connection.
+• Main Power Connection: this is the connection that provides the main power connection to your motherboard.
+This used to be a 20 pin power connection, but has been upgraded to a 24 pin connection.
 You may also encounter power supplies with a 20 pin connector in addition to a 4 pin connector that can be used side by side on a 24 pin motherboard connection.

 Buying Considerations